DeZin7/calculator_pipeline/README.md

     5. Jenkins runs the Docker container in the staging environment;
     6. The Docker Host on the staging environment pulls the image from Docker Hub;
     7. Jenkins runs the acceptance test suite against the application running in the staging environment.

+The acceptance test will be done by usimng the Cucumber framework.
+We will do this in three stages:
+    1. Creating acceptance criteria
+    2. Creating step definitions
+    3. Running an automated acceptance test

+    1.1.
+The acceptance criteria was created in the path /src/test/resources/feature/calculator.feature

+    2.1.
+The step definitions were created at /src/test/java/acceptance/StepDefinitions.java